-Nominee Reporting

-Persons who hold an interest in us as a nominee for another person are required to furnish to us:
+Nominee Reporting.
+Persons who hold an interest in us as a nominee for another person are required to furnish the following information to us:

-- the name, address and taxpayer identification number of the beneficial owner and the nominee; - · whether the beneficial owner is: - a person that is not a U.S. person; - · a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - a tax-exempt entity; - the amount and description of units held, acquired or transferred for the beneficial owner; and - specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.
+- (a) the name, address and taxpayer identification number of the beneficial owner and the nominee; - (b) a statement regarding whether the beneficial owner is: - 1. a person that is not a U.S. person; - 2. a foreign government, an international organization or any wholly owned agency or instrumentality of either of the foregoing; or - 3. a tax-exempt entity; - (c) the amount and description of units held, acquired or transferred for the beneficial owner; and - (d) specific information including the dates of acquisitions and transfers, means of acquisitions and transfers, and acquisition cost for purchases, as well as the amount of net proceeds from sales.